-When Sandy isn’t focused on the daily operations of Mason Dixon K9, she turns her focus to her positions within the Mid-Atlantic German Shepherd Rescue (MAGSR), intake and vetting.
-She plays a critical role within the Intake team (evaluating dogs that enter the rescue), and overseeing the vetting group (ensuring medical protocols and vet visits are in place, in addition to interviewing potential adopters).
-While these descriptions sound simple, it is deceptively so - the psychological and scientific methodology Sandy has developed and honed in on that is applied to every aspect of these elements of rehoming any dog, but in particular, a German Shepherd Dog (GSD) is demanding and exact.
-Having this background also plays a substantial role in the staggering achievements of Mason Dixon K9.
+When Sandy isn’t focused on the daily operations of Mason Dixon K9, she turns her focus to her positions within the Mid-Atlantic German Shepherd Rescue (MAGSR), of intake and vetting.
+She plays a critical role within the Intake team (evaluating dogs that enter the rescue), and overseeing the vetting group - ensuring medical protocols and vet visits are in place, in addition to interviewing potential adopters.
+Having this background also plays a significant role in the staggering achievements of Mason Dixon K9.
 Using these unique skill sets to give a different perspective into the dogs that come to Mason Dixon K9, has proven to be a winning strategy.

 Susan grew up with dogs, and has always had dogs in her life, even while balancing the chaos of a family and various activities.
 Passionate about providing a loving and caring environment to dogs who may not have had that in the past, Susan decided to fulfill her dream to help train dogs.